Total positive influence domination on weighted networks: Results

-We generated three different types of random graphs, with $100$ graphs of each type.
-They all had a similar number of vertices and edges and were created using methods from the NetworkX \cite{Hagberg:2008} package.
-Weights were assigned uniformly at random from integers between $1$ and $71$ (including the boundaries).
-The choice of numbers of vertices, edges and weights was informed by real Twitter networks described in Section~\ref{Twittn}.
-The weights for all the graphs listed here were created by picking uniformly a random number from $1$ to $71$\footnote{The largest weight in the Twitter graphs was $71$; we made the weights for our randomly generated graphs comparable.}.
-The average descriptive statistics for these networks are given in Table \ref{random-stats}.
+We have generated three different types of random networks, with $10$ networks of each type.
+They all had a similar number of nodes and edges and were created using methods from the NetworkX \cite{Hagberg:2008} package.

+We also used some of random graphs from DIMACS graph colouring benchmarks \cite{rg1} and \cite{rg2}.
+Weights were assigned uniformly at random from integers between $1$ and $10$ (including the boundaries).